ertanturan/Unity-Earthquake-Simulation/README.md

 # Unity-Earthquake-Simulation

-Earthquake simulation using real earthquake data from textassets.
+Earthquake simulation using real earthquake data from textassets in unity.

 ## Usage